Who are you, and what do you do?

 Any and all of this is slung over my back in a Brenthaven Prostyle™ Slimpack.

-For media consumption I have a Raspberry Pi hooked up to a 40" Samsung Series 8 LED TV.
+For media consumption I have a Raspberry Pi and a Google Chromecast hooked up to a 40" Samsung Series 8 LED TV.
 All the media is loaded onto a Netgear ReadyNAS Ultra-4 with enough space to last well into the future.
 To control the TV and XBMC I use the awesome Logitech Harmony 600 universal remote.
 I cannot recommend these remotes enough.
 The living room also houses a Sonos Play:5 for streaming music.

 And what software?

 All the Macs run Mavericks and content is kept in sync with Google Drive.
-I always have an instance of Terminal, enhanced with HomeBrew, running and work wouldn't be the same without Skype or CoRD (and VirtualBox for any Windows nonsense).
+I always have an instance of Terminal, enhanced with HomeBrew, running and work wouldn't be the same without Skype or Royal TSX (and VirtualBox for any Windows nonsense).
 Alfred replaces Spotlight and enables clipboard history -- as well as a host of other functionality (it's great for those who love keyboard shortcuts). f.lux is a must-have for those who have trouble falling asleep at night.

 I have Project Prey installed just in case my phone, tablet or laptop are lost or stolen.